DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 DOMESTIC VIOLENCE IN NEW YORK

 The Family Protection and Domestic Violence Intervention Act was passed by New York State in 1994.
 A key component of the law is that police departments are required to respond to and treat domestic violence as a very serious crime and in many cases, that means mandatory arrest.
-When the officers respond to a domestic violence call, they will get the victim’s statement, but they also take into account if any children or pets were harmed as well.
+When the officers respond to a domestic violence call, they will get the victim’s statement, but they also take into account if any children or pets were harmed.

 In order for the mandatory arrest law to take effect, the abuser and victim must be considered under New York law as members of the same family or household.
 This essentially means that they are married at the time of the abuse, were previously married at some point, have a child together, are related by blood, are in an intimate relationship, or were at one time involved in an intimate relationship with each other.
 The situation must also meet certain criteria: